ikmb/dragen-variant-calling/docs/usage.md

 If your libraries were sequenced across multiple lanes, specify this via the Lane column.
 The pipeline will correctly group multi-lane libaries.
 The samplesheet generator script should take care of this, usually.

+Please note that the names of the final files will use the value you have entered for `RGSM` (sample ID) as their root name.
+The folder structure users the pattern `indivID/RGSM/RGSM_results`.

 ### `--assembly` [ hg38 (default), hg19 ]
 The mapping reference to be used by Dragen.
 We have two ALT aware versions available - hg38 with haplotypes and decoys (hg38HD) as well as hg19 (came with Dragen).